AstroForge-Incorporated/af-interview/grid-robot/README.md

 Secondary (don't go too crazy with these things, but broadly keep them in the back of your head):
 - Efficiency (how efficient is the code itself?)
 - Testing (how well tested is the algorithm?
 The code implementing the algorithm?)

-## Submission
-When you're done, push the code to Github (if you haven't already), and add rbenefoz@gmail.com as a collaborator.

-## Questions
-For any questions, reach out to Roshan at roshan@astroforge.io.